CP-IATE/OpenGoodLuck/README.md

 ![Figure](figure.jpg)

-This figure is drawn in perspective using all the chapters of [OpenGL tutorial](https://learnopengl.com/Getting-started/Review) up to 'Review', with shaders written in separate files and code refactored to an OOP style.
+This figure is drawn in perspective using all the chapters of [OpenGL tutorial](https://learnopengl.com/Getting-started/Review) up to 'Model', with shaders written in separate files and code refactored to an OOP style.
+Figure is being read from object file.
 It also spins with funny music in the background

 ## Installation